 Kuwabara was quick to agree.
 "That's right!
 It's your wedding, not his."

 Shiori laughed.
 "I hope his wedding turns out a little less stressful for him than this one.
 But for today, can I ask you a favor?"
 She said conspiratorially.
 "Keep him company.
-He's been taking care of the guests from both sides of the family, and at this rate I'm afraid I'll be one son short by the end of the day."
+He's been taking care of the guests from both sides of the family, and at this rate I'm afraid I'll be short of one son by the end of the day."

 Makoto smiled a little at that.
 "He just wants to make the day the best he can for you."